plexus/chestnut/README.md

 ClojureScript setup with separate dev/prod/test builds, Figwheel integration, and a basic setup for running CLJ and CLJS unit tests.
-It provides a basic web backend setup with Compojure, and a frontend based on one of the React wrappers (your choice of Om, Reagent, Rum, re-frame, or Vanilla JS).
+It provides a basic web backend setup with Compojure, and a frontend based on one of the React wrappers (your choice of Reagent, Rum, om-next, re-frame, or Vanilla JS).
 It works out of the box on popular cloud providers like Heroku.

 While Chestnut it's quite "complete" in a sense, it also tries to be minimal.